h1ddengames/devopsqa/QA/QA-Automation-Mindmap/STLC-IN-DEPTH.md

     1. Query your database for the amount of mugs that fit this price range.
     2. Check that the amount from the query is the amount found on the GUI of your application.
 17. Check that the search bar returns proper results.
-    1. Is the search bar able to find products when given a fully capitalized search critera: "T-SHIRT"
+    1. Is the search bar able to find products when given a fully capitalized search criteria: "T-SHIRT"
     2. Is the search bar able to handle an empty string in the search bar without crashing the application?
     3. Is the search bar able to handle escape characters properly in order to avoid SQL injection attacks?
-    4. Is the search bar able to handle partial matches of search critera: "t-sh"
+    4. Is the search bar able to handle partial matches of search criteria: "t-sh"
+18. Try to create a new account.
+    1. Check that a taken email cannot be used.
+    2. Check that a email that is not taken can be used.
+    3. Check that you can create an account without using an email.
+    4. Check that the password contains more than 6 characters.
+    5. Check that the password does not contain CERTAIN special characters as decided by the password acceptance criteria.
+    6. Check that you cannot create a new account if your password and password confirmation is different.